Tara Palmer-Tomkinson: Arrest

 On 22 December 2014, Palmer-Tomkinson was arrested at Heathrow Airport.
 This followed her reaction to being refused access to a first-class lounge.
 Following her arrest, she said that a panic attack triggered her behaviour.
 She stated: "I wasn't drunk, there was no disorderly.
 I was cautioned, I saw a doctor, they were nice to me", before flying to Switzerland to celebrate her 43rd birthday.

 Illness and death

 In January 2016, Palmer-Tomkinson was diagnosed with a prolactinoma, a benign tumour (adenoma) of the pituitary gland, and announced her illness publicly in November of that year.
-Prolactinomas are non-malignant, and treatment was successful.
+Prolactinomas are not malignant, and the treatment was successful.
 She also had ANCA Associated Vasculitis.
 On 8 February 2017, Palmer-Tomkinson was found dead at her home in London.
 The death was treated as unexplained but not suspicious.
 Her sister later told the media that the cause of death was a perforated ulcer and peritonitis.